-If you do not consistently stay on to of, and remove spam comments from your website this could potentially start leading to a large amount of resource usage as the server attempts to pull up all of those comments from your database each time the website is viewed.
+If you do not consistently monitor your page to remove spam comments from your website this could potentially start leading to a large amount of resource usage as the server attempts to load all of those comments from your database each time the website is viewed.

 Intensive image manipulation

-A server is mainly built for quick server to client type requests, such as serving up a webpage or image.
-However in some cases software will also task a server with doing more desktop related activities such as resizing an image.
-These are fine in small quantities, but the usage required can quickly cause problems if it's getting called a lot.
+A server is mainly built to server client type requests, such as serving up a webpage or image.
+However in some cases a server is tasked with doing more desktop related activities such as resizing an image.
+These are fine in small quantities, but the usage required can quickly cause problems if it's getting a lot to deal with.

 Intensive cron jobs